-(1) Cost of sales in 2011 includes approximately \$364.8 million primarily related to the amortization of purchased intangibles from acquisitions.
-In addition, the weighted average common shares outstanding include the full year effect of the conversion of the 6.50% mandatorily convertible preferred stock into approximately 125.2 million shares of common stock.

-- (2) The 2010 financial data includes the results of Bioniche Pharma from September 7, 2010.
-Cost of sales in 2010 includes approximately \$309.2 million primarily related to the amortization of purchased intangibles from acquisitions. - (3) Cost of sales in 2009 includes approximately \$282.5 million primarily related to the amortization of purchased intangibles from acquisitions. - (4) Cost of sales in 2008 includes approximately \$415.6 million related to the amortization of purchased intangibles and the amortization of the inventory step-up primarily associated with acquisitions.
-2008 also includes a goodwill impairment loss of \$385.0 million and impairment charges on certain other assets of \$72.5 million. - (5) Effective October 2, 2007, we changed our fiscal year end from March 31st to December 31st.
-The above periods include Mylan Laboratories Limited (formerly known as Matrix Laboratories Limited) from January 8, 2007 and the former Merck Generics business from October 2, 2007.
-The 2007 Transition Period represents the period from April 1, 2007 to December 31, 2007. - (6) In addition to the write-off of acquired in-process research and development of \$1.27 billion, cost of sales includes approximately \$148.9 million related to the amortization of purchased intangibles and the amortization of the inventory step-up primarily associated with the acquisitions of the former Merck Generics business and Mylan Laboratories Limited. - (7) The financial data for 2008 and the 2007 Transition Period have been revised in accordance with the updated accounting guidance regarding noncontrolling interests and accounting related to the outstanding Convertible Notes, which we adopted on January 1, 2009. - (8) Working capital is calculated as current assets minus current liabilities.
+- (2) Cost of sales in 2011 includes approximately \$348.6 million primarily related to the amortization of purchased intangibles from acquisitions and an impairment charge recorded in the amount of \$16.2 million related to IPR&D assets.
+In addition, the weighted average common shares outstanding include the full year effect of the conversion of the 6.50% mandatorily convertible preferred stock into approximately 125.2 million shares of common stock. - (3) The 2010 financial data includes the results of Bioniche Pharma from September 7, 2010.
+Cost of sales in 2010 includes approximately \$309.2 million primarily related to the amortization of purchased intangibles from acquisitions. - (4) Cost of sales in 2009 includes approximately \$282.5 million primarily related to the amortization of purchased intangibles from acquisitions. - (5) Cost of sales in 2008 includes approximately \$415.6 million related to the amortization of purchased intangibles and the amortization of the inventory step-up primarily associated with acquisitions.
+2008 also includes a goodwill impairment loss of \$385.0 million and impairment charges on certain other assets of \$72.5 million. - (6) The financial data for 2008 has been revised in accordance with the updated accounting guidance regarding noncontrolling interests and accounting related to the outstanding Convertible Notes, which we adopted on January 1, 2009. - (7) Working capital is calculated as current assets minus current liabilities.